edusalcas/single-cell-repo/Ont-Creator/README.md

 - publication_title
 - publication_link

-If one of these fields is not present in the file or some one is misspelled, the code will throw an error and the project won't be created.
+If one of these fields is misspelled or does not exists, the code will throw an error and the project won't be created.

 ### Metadata table

 Once again, this file is a csv with header.
 This table has a number of rows equals to the number of cells studied in the project and a number of columns equals to the number of metadata variables used to characterize the cells.
 Once again, a [template](metadata_table_template.csv) of the file is given in the repository.
 In this table, the values of the metadata has to have the same names as the values of the instances in the ontology.
-You can use the metadata searching tool in the REST API of the respository.
+You can use the [metadata searching tool in the REST API](http://77.83.99.74:5000/swagger#/metadata) of the respository.

-On the other hand, the column names (metadata) are:
+The column names (metadata) are:

 - assay
 - specie